ViscousTests/website/content/docs/understanding-the-world/solving-societal-problems.md

 them.
 Therefore, an effective path to personally solving societal problems is to invest a lot of time and energy in honing and applying these skills.
 Note that I'm not talking about lobbying here, but rather actually writing laws and doing the research that motivates their creation and design.

-Environment building can also be done outside of formal government in private organizations that fill some roles that a government might otherwise fill.
+This kind of environment building can also be done outside of formal government in private organizations that fill some roles that a government might otherwise fill.

 Our hypothetical person could also get deep into creating a technology that